Menu

 Related Biography: Olympia Dukakis

-In 2011, she received a Robert C. Kirkwood Community Leadership Award from the San Francisco Community Foundation.
-Within the United Church of Christ she also served on the UCC Unified Governance Working
+In 2011, Flunder received the Robert C. Kirkwood Community Leadership Award from the San Francisco Community Foundation.
+Within the United Church of Christ, she contributed to the UCC Unified Governance Working Group.

-Since 2015 she has been a member of the board of trustees of the Starr King School for the Ministry.
-As well as also serving as a member of the Presidential Advisory Council on HIV/AIDS.
+In 2015, she was a featured speaker at the American Baptist College’s Garnett-Nabrit Lecture Series.
+She has served as a trustee for the Starr King School for the Ministry and as a member of the Presidential Advisory Council on HIV/AIDS.

 Return to the previous page